My Shortlist

 Make sure to take the chance to introduce yourself, any time you see him around the school.
 You may find him in the office, coaching a sports team, leading a Mission trip, directing traffic, or simply chatting with our students!

-MacLachlan College lives its mission statement by cultivating intellectual curiosity in its students and inspiring them to be active contributors to our ever changing world.
-Our small class sizes, averaging 15 in the lower school and 18 in upper school, ensure that every student is known on a personal level.
+MacLachlan College lives its mission statement by cultivating intellectual curiosity in its students and inspiring them to be active contributors to our ever-changing world.
+Our small class sizes, averaging 15 in the Lower School ensures that every student is known on a personal level.
 This is a key feature of our school.
 MacLachlan College is committed to providing a superior, world class education.

-Accredited as an IB World School, MacLachlan offers the International Baccalaureate Primary Years Programme, making us the only private school in Oakville with this prestigious designation.
-The IB PYP programme is an internationally recognized curriculum designed for students from pre-school to grade 6.
+Accredited as an IB World School, MacLachlan offers the International Baccalaureate Primary Years Programme.
+The IB PYP programme is an internationally recognized curriculum designed for students from Pre-Kindergarten to Grade 6.
 The IB is one of the world’s most highly esteemed education programs.
 In an increasingly globalized world, the IB challenges students to think critically, research deeply and develop internationally minded perspectives on a broad range of issues.
 Students become lifelong learners and conscientious critical thinkers.

 • ACADEMICS